PDF Metadata Forensics and Document Image Authentication

 Several cross-checks are standard practice in EXIF reconciliation.
 First, camera clock drift: every digital camera's clock runs slightly fast or slow, and some cameras ship with the clock unset (defaulting to 2000-01-01 or similar).
 A sequence of photographs that claim to document a scene in chronological order should show monotonically increasing timestamps with intervals consistent with what the claimed sequence required.
 Gaps or reversals in the sequence are forensically significant.
 Second, GPS-timestamp reconciliation: the GPS EXIF block includes both a GPS timestamp (UTC, from the GPS satellite signal) and a local time (from the camera clock).
 If these two timestamps are inconsistent by more than the expected clock drift, the GPS metadata or the local timestamp has been altered.
 Third, the thumbnail-main image consistency check: EXIF thumbnails are generated by the camera at capture and embedded in the EXIF block.
 If the main image has been cropped, rotated, or edited, the thumbnail may retain the original uncropped framing, providing an independent reference image of what the camera originally captured.

-Error level analysis was designed in an era when forgers used JPEG-based copy-paste in applications such as Adobe Photoshop 7 or GIMP 2.x.
+Error Level Analysis was developed against the editing pipelines of its era, when forgers used JPEG-based copy-paste in applications such as Adobe Photoshop 7 or GIMP 2.x.
 Modern content-aware fill in Adobe Photoshop (Neural Filters, Content-Aware Scale, Generative Fill from the 2023 Adobe Firefly integration) and equivalent tools in DxO PhotoLab, Lightroom, and DALL-E-integrated pipelines do not necessarily leave the block-boundary artefacts that ELA detects.
 Content-aware fill synthesises new pixel values rather than copying an existing region, so there is no copied region with a different compression history to detect.

 Copy-move detection assumes the manipulated region was taken directly from elsewhere in the image (or from a source JPEG) without scaling or rotation.
 Modern compositing workflows frequently use perspective correction, warping, and colour grading that break the block-level similarity assumptions underlying naive copy-move algorithms.
 Keypoint-based methods handle moderate rotation and scaling but fail under large affine transforms or when the forger applies deliberate noise to break feature matching.